Get medical treatment for Bronchitis at Faith Medical Clinic.

 Avoid smoking or exposing yourself to others' cigarette smoke.
 If you've been diagnosed with COPD, consider using a face mask when you're around crowds or if exposed to fumes or dust while working.

-If you're experiencing symptoms of bronchitis or possibly have concerns about a chronic condition, our medical team at Faith Medical Clinic in Canyon or Amarillo, TX is here to help.
+If you're experiencing symptoms of bronchitis or possibly have concerns about a chronic condition, our medical team at Faith Medical Clinic in Canyon is here to help.